osvfelices/pulse/README.md

 | Parse Time | <5ms/file | Average source file |
 | Memory Usage | Stable | No leaks detected |

+## Contributing

+Want to help make Pulse better?
+Here are some ways to contribute:

+- **Bug reports**: Found something broken?
+Open an issue with details about what happened
+- **Feature ideas**: Have an idea for making Pulse better?
+Start a discussion
+- **Code contributions**:
+  - Look for issues labeled "good first issue"
+  - Check the `tests/` folder for examples of how things work
+  - Run `npm test` before submitting PRs
+  - Keep changes focused and simple
+- **Documentation**: Help improve examples, fix typos, or clarify explanations
+- **Standard library**: Contribute new modules or improve existing ones

+No need to be an expert - curious developers who want to learn about language design are welcome.
+If you're interested in contributing but not sure where to start, just open an issue and we'll help you find something that matches your skills.

 ## License

 MIT License - see LICENSE file.